swcarpentry/git-novice/01-backup.md

 ```

 (TODO - DJ:  I don't know if that output is specific to my git config
-or not...)
+or not...
+PB - not specific to you, that's what I get too.)

-Finally, the ignore file helps us avoid adding files to the repository
+Finally, the ignore file helps us avoid accidentally adding files to
-that we don't want.
+the repository that we don't want.

 ```
-$ git add a.data
+$ git add a.dat
 The following paths are ignored by one of your .gitignore files: a.dat
 Use -f if you really want to add them.
 fatal: no files added
 ```

+Git notices that `a.dat` would be excluded by the rules given in the
+`.gitignore` file and doesn't automatically include it.
+We can override
+this by using the `-f` flag.

+As shown here, the `.gitignore` file just works on a specific repository, but you can also set global rules for `git ignore` using a `.gitginore` file in your home directory.